matthewsouther/osoberry/src/events.md

 **Camp size capped at 10 kids** - Sign up early to ensure your spot!

 [Sign Up Here](https://forms.gle/6h4VZp6BcaJckVin7)[](https://forms.gle/6h4VZp6BcaJckVin7)

-Priority will be given to families interested in enrolling for the full school year, but other families are welcome to sign up as space allows.

 ### ***Open Houses***